Skip to main content

 myID increases the security on your account.
 Once you link myID, you can only use myID to sign in.
 You will not be able to remove your myID.

-Yes, once you have created your Brisbane City Council online account you can link other sign-in methods to give you flexibility.
+Yes, after creating your Brisbane City Council online account, you can link additional sign‑in methods for greater flexibility.
 If one method stops working for you, you have another way to sign in.
 This helps you keep access to your account.

 Yes.
 You can unlink Google, Apple or email address sign-in methods, however you cannot unlink a digital identity (i.e. myID).
 You can manage your linked sign-in methods in your account, under ‘Sign-in methods’.